 - Install grab bars around the bathtub and toilet.

 - Ensure handrails are in place and secure alongside all stairwells.

 - Remove and replace any worn out carpets and take away all loose rugs.

-At CareWorks Health Services, our home care team is qualified in making your home environment as safe and secure from falls as possible, and we are knowledgeable in providing ambulation help and supervision when needed to help make sure fall risk is reduced.
+At CareWorks Health Services, providers of in home care Newport Beach and the surrounding area trust, our home care team is qualified in making your home environment as safe and secure from falls as possible, and we are knowledgeable in providing ambulation help and supervision when needed to help make sure fall risk is reduced.
 We’re also on hand to engage in doctor-recommended fitness programs to increase balance and flexibility, resulting in overall improved health.
 Give us a call at (949) 859-4700 for a complimentary in-home assessment to see more ways we can help!